-Item Limit Remarks Operating Mode There is no limit.
-Only a maximum of two remote controls and one Custom Controller can be configured. - Maximum Total Power Supply Capacity (Wh) 800 - Maximum Power Supply Voltage (V) 48 - Launching Mechanism - Aerial Robots no longer have Fixed Launching Mechanisms, and can now be mounted with a Mobile 17mm Launching Mechanism.
-Projectile Supply Capability Can receive but cannot supply -
+Item Limit Notes Operating Mode There is no limit.
+Only a maximum of two remote controls and one Custom Controller can be configured. - Maximum Total Power Supply Capacity (Wh) 800 - Maximum Power Supply Voltage (V) 48 -

-Item Limit Remarks Maximum Weight (kg) 15 Includes battery weight, but not the weight of the Referee System Maximum Size (mm, LWH) 17001700800 Its orthographic projection on the ground should not exceed a 17001700 square (not including the size of the vertical rigid safety rod) Referee System Video Transmitter Module (Transmitter), Positioning System Module, Main Controller Module, Power Management System Weight is 0.64 kg
+Item Limit Notes Launching Mechanism The Mobile 17mm Launching Mechanism can be mounted. - Maximum Weight (kg) 15 Includes battery weight, but not the weight of the Referee System Maximum Size (mm, LWH) 17001700800 Its orthographic projection on the ground should not exceed a 17001700 square (not including the size of the vertical rigid safety rod) Referee System Video Transmitter Module (Transmitter), Positioning System Module, Main Controller Module, Power Management System Weight is 0.64 kg